mikemintz/deme/DEMO.md

 - Set the default layout to `Sample Forum Layout`, then save.
 Now the site should look more like the discussion site.

+- This new layout also makes it so that login is required to see the site so if you log out, you'll need to log in to see anything.
+Try using "todd" or "mike" with blank password to get in if you get logged out.

 Editing the Layout
 ------------------

+This section assumes you know a little bit about HTML

 - Let's go ahead and change the tabs to link to our poll, discussion board, and new page.
 In order to do so, we'll need the links of all those pages.
 We can change the links by editing the Layout.
 Search for "Sample Forum Layout" and edit it.